 OECD Home › Economy › More News

 Composite leading indicators (CLIs) continue to signal diverging growth patterns across major economies.
-The CLIs point to moderate improvements in growth in most major OECD countries but stabilising or slowing momentum in large emerging economies.
+The CLIs point to improvements in growth in most major OECD countries but stabilising or slowing momentum in large emerging economies.

 This report presents an update of OECD policy advice in areas that are critical to China’s long-term economic performance and social development.
 They include food security, social safety nets, health reform, green growth, climate change and urbanisation.